SaadAziz9956/StripeAndroid/README.md

 # StripeAndroid
-Android side strip integration with test API's
-Use your own Secret key and Publish key by signing up on Stripe
+Android side strip integration with test API's.
+Use your own Secret key and Publish key to test correctly

 - Clean Architecture
 - Dependency Injection